 When to switch

-You may want to switch your investments when circumstances or your investment timeframe change.
+You may want to switch your investments when your circumstances or investment timeframes change.
 Before you do switch, make sure you’re doing it for the right reasons.

 Rebalancing your portfolio